- Fellowship of Christian Athletes (FCA)

 - Student Council Officers may not run for class officer.

-- Must have faculty recommendation.
+- Must have 3 faculty recommendations.

 - Must attend informational meetings prior to election; complete student government application packet; obtain 20 signatures of support; meet all deadlines set by sponsors.